 This section is designed to provide quick answers to some of the questions most often asked by the Coordinators of the QuantERA funded projects.

-For projects funded in the QuantERA Call 2019, the latest date at which your project could start is March 2020.
-If you are in a particular case with reasons preventing you to start the project before March 2020, please contact the QuantERA Call Secretariat and a solution will be found.
+The latest date at which your project could start is the beginning of September 2022.
+If you are in a particular case with reasons preventing you to start the project before this date, please contact the QuantERA Call Secretariat and a solution will be found.

 The default situation is that all partners within the same project start at the same time.
 If you are in a particular case with reasons preventing a simultaneous start for all partners of the project, please contact the QuantERA Call Secretariat and a solution will be found.